zumo64/redis-elastic-integration/README.md

 ````

-Note1: Sometimes the REST commands report a connection failure to `localhost` In that case, try again a few times and usually it worls..   use the container IP address otherwise.
+Note1: Sometimes the REST commands report a connection failure to `localhost` In that case, try again a few times and usually it will work..    use the container IP address otherwise.

-Note2: the random number generation doesn't work as well as expected
+Note2: the random number generation (for random connection times) doesn't work as well as expected  TODO fix it

 # Connections Dashboard